+Hot sauce has become an increasingly popular condiment over the past decade, with consumers seeking exciting new flavors and heat levels.
 The McIlhenny company, which makes the iconic Tabasco sauce, found wild success in the hot sauce industry.
 They began their business to bring spice and flavor into the local cuisine in the 1800s and are now the industry’s most prominent hot sauce business.
-Spicy and flavorful dishes are growing even more so in popularity today, and you, too, can take part in the success.
+As the hot sauce industry continues to grow, many entrepreneurs are considering starting their own hot sauce business, and you can too!

 In its most simple form, a hot sauce business develops, packages, and sells spicy sauces that add flavor and dimension to dishes.
 The way hot sauce businesses complete this task happens in several ways.

 For example, you can make and bottle hot sauce from your home, which is where many businesses may start.
 Then, you would sell your hot sauce online, at markets, or through local retailers.